Marco15453-Archived/CuffedTK/README.md

 COM15 | Damaged by COM15
 COM18 | Damaged by COM-18 Pistol
 CONTAIN | Being Damaged by Contain
-CROSSVEC | Damaged By CrossVEC
+CROSSVEC | Damaged by CrossVEC
 DECONT | Damaged by Decontainment
 E11SR | Damaged by E11SR
 FALLDOWN | Damaged by FALLDOWN
-Flying detection | Damaged by Flying Detection Friendly fire detector | Damaged By Friendly Fire Detector FSP9 | Damaged By FSP9
+Flying detection | Damaged by Flying Detection Friendly fire detector | Damaged by Friendly Fire Detector FSP9 | Damaged by FSP9
 GRENADE | Damaged by Grenade
 LOGICER | Damaged by Logicer
 LURE | Damaged by SCP-106 Containment Chamber when you enter it